Dr Neil Adrian Powe

 Currently writing a book on the planning of small town development.
 This topic covers issues of regeneration, growth, retail and policies to encourage the co-location of activities within small towns.
 A number of papers have been published or in press on these topics and the book will bring together this work within a coherent whole.
 An interest is also maintained on issues of environmental valuation and wider issues relating to environmental planning.

-Have successfully supervised five PhD students to completion.
+Have successfully supervised seven PhD students to completion.

 Managing Editor for the Journal of Environmental Planning and Management.

 North York Moors National Park Authority